 - Some other areas you can find out more about here

 Reporting an abusive user

-Go to the user's profile, click the settings wheel or three dots on mobile (as above).
+Go to the user's profile, click the three dots next to the follow button.
 Select report user, you'll be guided through the process where you can tell Twitter more about what has been going on.

 If someone is being abusive to you, it can be a good idea to reach out online or offline to a trusted friend or adult.
 If you have witnessed somone being abused, reach out to them to check in to see if they're ok if it's appropriate.